bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 Boot.dev’s [Python course](https://boot.dev/learn/learn-python) is a great place to learn Python online and includes exercises and tutorials.
 There isn’t much passive content, so it’s awesome for folks who prefer to learn with a more hands-on approach.
 The course takes about 20h to complete.
 You can pay $29/month or $16/month when billed annually.

-Notable comment: \[TK Lane if you have a review/testimonial about the course, it’d be great to include it here\]
+Notable comment: "I was a field service engineer and I wanted to learn to code, but work and family limited my options.
+Since completing the Python track on Boot.dev, I now have a job offer in hand and will be starting my career as a software developer in the coming months." - Özgür Yildirim from Germany

 ### Udemy paid courses

 As I mentioned, Udemy offers paid courses, too.
 Udemy is almost always running some kind of sale.
 You can scoop up a course for just $10-$25 at any time of the year.
 [The Python Bible](https://www.udemy.com/course/the-python-bible/), for example, is currently $16.99 and very highly rated – 4.6 stars, with over 40k reviews.
 It guides you through 11 projects, with coding exercises, nine hours of on-demand video, and four articles.

-Notable comment: "I was a field service engineer and I wanted to learn to code, but work and family limited my options.
-Since completing the Python track on Boot.dev, I now have a job offer in hand and will be starting my career as a software developer in the coming months." - Özgür Yildirim from Germany
+Notable comment: "I think this is the best course for those who want to get their feet wet in python.
+I got the foundation I wanted, which will allow me to start dissecting the python scripts that we have at work.
+From there, I can see where I would need to focus.
+Thank you, Ziyad!!" – Edgar, who rated it 4.5 stars.

 ### Coursera and edX’s paid options